 Increased Employee Productivity

 With your employees working from home, they enjoy the flexibility that remote work affords them.
 They can experience a healthy work-life balance, essential for a healthy worker to perform better at work.
 Employees don’t have to rush in the early hours to avoid traffic jams; less stress = happier.
 Instead, time spent commuting to work is better used elsewhere, in work.

 You know yourself better; you set the structure of your day to ensure work gets done.
 You know when you’re most productive and take breaks whenever necessary, as long as work gets done.

 By giving your employees this coveted flexibility, you’re empowering them to balance their work demands with their daily needs.
 As such, they’ll be more excited, engaged, and work happily, boosting their productivity significantly.

 Access to Global Talent Pool

 Operating a remote agency allows you to source diverse talent from across the globe.
-Since the salary rates differ from country to country, You can not only track time with screenshots, but alsohire workers from countries at cheaper rates; this helps you save lots.
+Since the salary rates differ from country to country, you can also hire workers from countries at cheaper rates; this helps you save a lot.

 Optimize Working Schedule

 Technological advancement facilitates companies to hire diverse global talents.
 Your operations can continue without stopping by leveraging the different time zones; this is especially crucial for customer support services that need to run 365/24/7.
 You can have teams supporting your global customers at various times without overworking them.

 Like there’s a side to every coin, managing a remote agency comes with its set of challenges.